snichols001/gh_DICOM_Use_Case/DICOMUseCase.md

 ## Note to Balloters

 This use case is illustrative of how ancillary systems in imaging, downstream from the EHR, are likely to consume and create evidence documents in response to Sex and Gender encoding.
 In this case, there are three instances of Sex For Clinical Use (SFCU).
 First, the ordering physicians provides instructions for interpreting lab values within a Sex for Clinical Use comment.
-In the second, an Artifical Intelligence (AI) application utilizes the Sex Assigned at Birth for the basis of reference values.
+In the second SFCU, an Artifical Intelligence (AI) application utilizes the Sex Assigned at Birth for the basis of reference values.
 Third, the radiologist determines the appropriate sex to use basted on the patient's body composition for a Standard Uptake Value (SUV) calculation.
 The DICOM (Digital Imaging and COmmunications in Medicine) attributes in this use case are not normative, and details in DICOM are still being defined.
 If interested in participating in development of DICOM Sex and Gender encoding please contact the [DICOM Secretariat](mailto:dicom@dicomstandard.org).

 Public comment, based on this use case is sought on the following Open Issues: